mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ```

-## Keyboard navigation
+## Navigation

-You might have noticed that you can drag and scroll the components with the mouse, but the keyboard doesn't work yet.
+You might have noticed that you can drag and scroll the components with the mouse, but keyboard or gamepad input doesn't work yet.
 Let's fix this.

 ### Vertical scroll